jacob-z/EPC-Advanced-Topics/README.md

 These files were used in class to support teaching of these topics.
 They are intended to be used by IUEA students looking for some advanced material to deepen their understanding of key programming topics.

-June 20: Insertion Sort, Runtime Analysis
+June 20: Sorting Algorithms, Runtime Analysis

-June 22: Fibonacci.java, Mergesort
+June 22: Mergesort and Recursion

-June 26: Indexing.java, Python Basics
+June 26: Indexing.java, Python Basics (practical)

-June 27: Symmetric.java
+June 27: Encryption/Symmetric.java

-July 4: Example.java, rsa.jar, rsaSafe.jar
+July 4: Encryption/RSA

+July 6: www.hackthis.co.uk

+July 11: Trees

+July 13: HashMaps